 On a daily basis, the one general bit of bookkeeping that needs to be on your mind is receipts.

-Keep a paper trail of anything that happens in your business, which might mean keeping the receipt from your coffee meeting with a new supplier or bookmarking the email receipt for your latest round of digital ads.
+Keep a paper trail of anything that happens in your business, which might mean holding onto routine financial statements, or keeping the receipt from your coffee meeting with a new supplier, or bookmarking the email receipt for your latest round of digital ads.

 The reason it’s so important to keep these records is simple.
-To get the full tax benefit of claiming legitimate business expenses, you need to be able to support them.
+To get the full tax benefit of claiming legitimate business expenses, you need to be able to substantiate them with supporting documentation.

 “If you don’t have adequate support, you can be denied both tax credits and deductible expenses, which, if you’re actually entitled to them, can be a big hit at tax time,” says Charlie.